koncana/xml-xsd-Readme.md-/README.md

 The APP allows the user to write notes as an agenda.

-The APP sends two XML.
+The APP sends two XML to the API.

 The API validates them (XSD) and store the data.